 indoor and outdoor programs in the planetarium, the Carl Gamble Observatory,

 and the building's grounds.
 In the event of cloudy sky conditions, the

 indoor planetarium programs will still be offered.
 There is no charge for

-the craters and mountains of the Moon.
+craters of the Earth's Moon.
 Also on display will be a

 quarter-ton piece of the Canyon Diablo meteorite and a

 planetarium show with images and information on the wonders of